SurajJadhav7/SurajJadhav/README.md

 :small_blue_diamond: Expertise in Understanding and Analyzing Test Requirements, Tracking changes and maintenance of Test Requirements.
 :small_blue_diamond: Proficient in devising all the artifacts of testing such as Test Scenarios, Test Cases, Defect Reports and Test Summary reports.

-##### Other Qualities-

-➖ I'm Self-motivated, energetic and highly ethical in all work related assignments thus able to immediately contribute to corporate goals and objects.
-➖ I've Good written, communication, interpersonal skills.
-I'm a proven team player with an analytical mind bent to problem solving and delivering solutions.

 ### My Projects-

 #### Hiddden Shelf-